About Registered Nurses

 The RN is a professional who is well versed in caring for patients in all stages of illness, including health promotion and disease prevention.

-- Prior to submitting your application, official transcripts must be submitted directly from your educational institution to the SWC Admissions & Records Office at 900 Otay Lakes Road, Chula Vista, CA 91910.
+- Prior to submitting your application, official transcripts from previously attended college(s) must be submitted directly from your former educational institution to: SWC Admissions & Records Office at 900 Otay Lakes Rd, Chula Vista, CA 91910.

-- You must also have a current SWC Student ID # at the time of application.
+- You must also have a current SWC Student ID # and SWC email account at the time of application.